 Read time: 10 minutes

-You need to budget for bills — but you just found out your favorite band is coming to town.
+Let's say you've carefully crafted your budget with just enough to cover bills and contribute to your savings goals — but you found out your favorite band is coming to town.
 And you really want to try that new Italian restaurant.
-And then there's that knitting club you've been wanting to join.
+And there's that pickleball club you've been wanting to join.

-Before you commit your entire budget to bills and debt, consider that restricting your spending too much might cost you more in the long run.
+Before you commit your entire budget to essential expenses, debt payments and long-term savings goals, consider this: Restricting your spending too much might cost you more in the long run.

 "It's like being on a strict diet and someone puts a chocolate cake in front of you," said BECU's lead financial educator Stacey Black.
 "If you feel deprived, you end up eating the whole thing."

-Avoid a spending free-for-all by including money for fun in your budget.
-Then you can plan and save for the things you enjoy in a way that works with your income and financial goals.
+Avoid a spending free-for-all by using your budget to plan for having some fun.
+Then you can save for the things you enjoy in a way that works with your income and financial goals.

 Stacey Black